douglasgreen/outlines/computing/programming_languages/php.md

 6.  **Error Handling in Forms**:

-    -   Display appropriate error messages when validation fails, and re-populate the form with the user\'s data to improve user experience.
+    -   Display appropriate error messages when validation fails, and re-populate the form with the user's data to improve user experience.

 7.  **Best Practices**:

-    -   Always validate and sanitize data on the server side, even if it\'s already been done on the client side.
+    -   Always validate and sanitize data on the server side, even if it's already been done on the client side.
     -   Be cautious with data that will interact with databases or other services to prevent security vulnerabilities.

 Handling forms and user input securely and efficiently is vital in PHP development.
 Proper validation and sanitization ensure that the data your application processes is accurate and secure, protecting both the application and its users.